Data Exports: Account Opening

 member_nrNumber: the user's member number in core.
 Null if the user wasn't an existing member and didn't finish the application.400012345

 applicant_phoneString: applicant's phone number.
-Null if the user dropped-off before identifying themselves.2121234567
+Null if the user dropped off before identifying themselves.2121234567

 applicant_addressString: applicant's address.
-Null if the user dropped-off before identifying themselves.123 Main st.
+Null if the user dropped off before identifying themselves.123 Main St.

 applicant_zipCodeString: applicant's zip code.
-Null if the user dropped-off before identifying themselves.12345
+Null if the user dropped off before identifying themselves.12345

 applicant_cityString: applicant's city.
-Null if the user dropped-off before identifying themselves.Rio de Janeiro
+Null if the user dropped off before identifying themselves.Rio de Janeiro

 applicant_stateString: applicant's state.
-Null if the user dropped-off before identifying themselves.CA
+Null if the user dropped off before identifying themselves.CA

 applicant_employerString: applicant's employer.
-Null if the user dropped-off before identifying themselves.Amazing Credit Union
+Null if the user dropped off before identifying themselves.Amazing Credit Union

 applicant_job_titleString: applicant's job title.
-Null if the user dropped-off before identifying themselves.Member Service Representative
+Null if the user dropped off before identifying themselves.Member Service Representative

 eligibility_criteriaString: applicant's eligibility criteria for membership.
-Null if the user dropped-off before identifying themselves.family
+Null if the user dropped off before identifying themselves.family

-is_new_memberBoolean: true if applicant was an existing member when the application started, false if not.true ; false
+is_new_memberBoolean: true if the applicant was an existing member when the application started, false if not.true ; false

-funding_typeString: the funding method the applicant has chosen:
+funding_typeString: the funding method the applicant chose:

-• CREDIT_CARD: credit card (Stripe);
+• CREDIT_CARD: credit card

-• CASH: cash;
+• CASH: cash

-• NULL: user dropped-off before choosing a funding method.
+• NULL: user dropped off before choosing a funding method

 CASH